Pathfind-tama/expance/README.md

-# Adversary Leverage Detection in Cryptographic Protocols: A Tamarin-Based Automated Analysis Framework
+# Adversary Leverage Detection in Cryptographic Protocols: A Tamarin-Based Formal Analysis Artifact

 This repository contains the complete formal verification artifact accompanying the paper *"Automated Detection of Adversary Leverage in Cryptographic Protocols"*.
 We systematically model and verify adversary leverage — a class of protocol weaknesses that allows an active adversary to exploit honest participants as oracles — across a large corpus of real-world cryptographic protocols using the [Tamarin prover](https://github.com/tamarin-prover/tamarin-prover).